sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/kafka.md

 operation.
 It can be set to tweak performance.

 `start_from`: A timestamp, starting from which the messages must be read.
-When passed, `dlt` asks the Kafka cluster for an offset, which is actual for the given timestamp, and starts to read messages from this offset.
+When passed, `data_load_tool` asks the Kafka cluster for an offset, which is actual for the given timestamp, and starts to read messages from this offset.